Bain Fire

 Cause and the Role of Weather and Climate

-Cause: The official cause of the Bain Fire remains under investigation by authorities.
+Cause: The cause of the Bain Fire remains under active investigation.

 For more information, visit: